 Mafra’s splendor is a testament to the incredible amount of wealth that resulted from Portugal’s colonization of Brazil as well as the autocratic rule of D. João V. Only a powerful, rich monarch could erect such a splendid, sumptuous structure as the Mafra National Palace in so little time – 13 years.

-When the sun sets and the stars begin to shine, locals and tourists alike can easily find a place to swap surf stories over a couple of refreshing libations.
-As the night wears on the streets will become filled with people from all walks of life.
+When the sun sets and the stars begin to shine, locals and tourists alike can easily find a place to swap surf stories over a couple of refreshing drinks.
+As the night wears on, the streets will become filled with people from all walks of life.
 Young and old can join in on the revelry and live music performances and films aren’t unheard of.

-If the waves are flat and you forgot to pack your skateboard, you can still get your boardsports fix by paddleboarding the Lizandro River that meets the ocean directly in front of our surf camp in Portugal.
+If the waves are flat and you forgot to pack your skateboard, you can still get your board sports fix by paddleboarding the Lizandro River that meets the ocean directly in front of the Rapture Surfcamps property in Portugal.
 Local vendors offer packages to tourists visiting the town and it’s one of the more scenic ways for you to drink in the exceptional landscape.